rebecca1230/IntrotoIM/README.md

 even though we hit enter
 because of how github is designed

 however, if we leave a space line, we will have a new paragraph.

+(remember to leave space after # in order for it to work :) )